 Yukata is a casual light cotton kimono made for this hot season.
 Yukatas normally have a brightly imprinted colors and designs.
 Nowadays these specific kimonos are mainly worn during traditional summer festivals in Japan.
 Furthermore, you can also get to experience Yukata wearing if you stay in a “Ryokan” a well-known traditional Japanese Inns, as they provide Yukatas for use as a bath rope to all the guests.
 No wonder it became widely popular even among most foreigners.

+Furisode is a type of kimono that is brightly colored with a touch of silk and is a very fine one.
+Furisodes are now worn at the “coming of age” ceremonies in Japan.
 Once a Japanese woman turns 20 years old, she becomes an official adult.
-Therefore, she can have the power to vote and she will not be excused for any sort of crime she may possibly commit in the country.
-Furisode is type of kimono that is brightly colored with a touch of silk and is a very fine one.
-Furisodes are now worn at the “coming of age” ceremonies in Japan.
 In the traditional modest Japanese culture, wearing it was a formal statement that you are indeed single and available for marriage.
 One of the major difference of furisode among other kimonos is that the sleeves are much longer, and almost touch the ground.

 This is the most formal Kimono worn by young brides at traditional Japanese wedding.
 It is usually white or very flashy, often with red as the base colour.
 Uchikake are quite bulky and are not meant to be belted like most kimonos we normally see.
 It is also quite long and is meant to trail along the ground slightly, the way you see it in the photos.